2ELCN0168/elcn-dotfiles/README.md

 # How to install :

-Actually, there's no other way to install my files automatically, you will need to do it manually.
+Actually, there's no way to install my files automatically, you will need to do it manually.

 ```bash
 git clone https://github.com/2ELCN0168/elcn-dotfiles